Bluesheep33/Palcord/README.md

   - If you haven't set a password, you can set one in the PalWorldSettings.ini file
   - If you don't want to use a password, you can leave this field blank
 - Lastly, rename the file to `config.json`

+###### Configure stdout listener:
+- Move the `start-server.sh` file to the same directory as the `PalServer.sh` file
+- Verify that the path to the `PalServer.sh` file is correct in the `start-server.sh` file
+- Run `chmod +x start-server.sh` to make the file executable
+- Stop the palworld server if it's running and start it henceforth using the `start-server.sh` file
+  - This file will start the server and listen to the stdout of the server, which is used to get messages from the server chat and relay join/leave messages to the discord server

 ###### Start the discord bot:
 - Run `node index.js` in the src directory to start the bot, or alternatively, use a process manager like [pm2](https://pm2.keymetrics.io/) to keep the bot running